scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 Virtual patients can also play an important role in the wider community.
-Manufacturer-published 'simulations' of prosthetic vision do not take account of the substantial distortions in space and time that are observed by actual patients.
-Any more sophisticated simulations that currently exist are proprietary and not available to the public or the scientific community.
-Simulations of prosthetic vision currently provided by manufacturers and the press provide predictions of visual outcomes that might be misleading to a naive viewer.
-On our website we provide example stimulations of real world vision based on the pulse2percept virtual patient.
+To a naive viewer, simulations of prosthetic vision currently provided by manufacturers and the press might provide misleading visual outcomes, because these simulations do not take account of the substantial distortions in space and time that are observed by actual patients.
+On our website we provide example stimulations of real-world vision based on the *pulse2percept* virtual patient.

 ..
 DO WE WANT THIS PARAGRAPH?Device manufacturers currently develop
 .. their own behavioral tests, only test a limited number of patients